rwxrob/bonzai/README.md

   Method directly from one matching the Method function signature in a callable, high-level library.

+* **Only bash completion planned.** If it doesn't work with `complete -C` or equivalent then just run the monolith as a temporary shell ("the Bonzai shell) and use its cross-platform support for tab completion.

-* **Only bash completion planned.** Zsh, Powershell, and Fish have no equivalent to `complete -C` (which allows any executable to provide its own completion) This forces inferior dependencies on overly verbose external "completer" scripts written in only those languages for those specific shells.
+  Zsh, Powershell, and Fish have no equivalent to `complete -C` (which allows any executable to provide its own completion).
+This forces inferior dependencies on overly verbose external "completer" scripts written in only those languages for those specific shells.
 This dependency completely negates any possibility of providing modular completers and composable commands that carry their own completion logic.
-This one objective fact alone should give every pause before opting to use one of these inferior shells for their command line interactions.
+This one objective fact alone should give everyone pause before opting to use one of these inferior shells for their command line interactions.

   Bonzai commands leverage this best-of-breed completion functionality of bash to provide an unlimited number of completion methods and combinations.
-The equivalent implementations, perhaps as an export collected from all composed commands providing their shell equivalent of completion scripts, would be preposterously large (even though `kubectl` requires 12637 lines of bash just for its basic completion).
-Bonzai uses Go itself to manage that completion --- drawing on a rich collection of completers included in the standard Bonzai module --- and provides documented shortcut aliases when completion is not available (h|help, for example).
+The equivalent implementations, perhaps as an export collected from all composed commands providing their shell equivalent of completion scripts, would be preposterously large just for its basic completion tree).
+Instead, Bonzai uses Go itself to manage that completion --- drawing on a rich collection of completers included in the standard Bonzai module --- and provides documented shortcut aliases when completion is not available (h|help, for example).

 * **Bonzai commands may default to `shell.Cmd` or `help.Cmd`** These provide help information and optional interactive assistance